 Any of the above is to be recorded in the maintenance report.
+The maintenance report should also indicate if identified problems have been fixed.

 Real estate agents and property transfer agents

 Council recommends that estate agents and property transfer agents handling the sale, purchase, or letting of properties and facilities serviced by an OSSM system should ensure that: